Bayor11/7arts-Zapwithus/README.md

-🔥 🔥 🔥
-Source codes for SevenArtworks Projects (7AP.)
+Source codes for Seven Artworks Project.
+(7AP)

-This was quickly strungged up to run on Streamlit.
+This was quickly strungged up to run on Streamlit for you to be able to see the calculations in perspective.
 You can look it up by visiting 👇 👇 👇 https://sevenartworks.streamlit.app/